 Supply chain trends in technology are transforming the way business is conducted, and it will continue to evolve well into the future.
-There are several key supply chain trends to watch this year and going into 2019.
+There are several key supply chain trends to watch in 2019.

 What is a supply chain?
 The answer to what is a supply chain is most simply put as the flow of a product from the procurement of raw materials to the delivery of the final product.
 These are the top 15 supply chain trends for today and tomorrow:

 The gathering of analytics and supply chain analysis of the data will continue to be of extreme importance.
 The information you acquire through supply chain analysis provides you with the ability to improve your products and services, as well as your operations, hiring practices, marketing campaigns and much more.
 The analysis of your supply chain analytics is essential to improving these aspects, as well as your supply chain marketing.
 You should be using analytics for both internal and external evaluation.
 Do not forget to use analytics to monitor your vendors, personnel and job performance.
 And, supply chain analytics will help you to streamline your entire operations from the purchasing of raw materials to the delivery of your final product.

 Trend #2: Supply Chain Optimization Apps

 The use of apps is yet another way supply chain technology is transforming business practices.
 Many of the best supply chain apps provide you with the ability to access real-time information to prevent delays and the loss of potentially millions of dollars annually.
 Businesses of all sizes are reaping the benefits because people at every level of the supply chain can see the existing state of products every step of the way.
 Whether it is a person on the floor waiting for a part or a driver waiting for a shipping container at the port of entry, everyone has the visibility and transparency of products at all times.